amarasrinivas0055/Multi-PE-MPLS-VPN-lab-with-Hub-Spoke-DR-Resilience-and-internet-breakout-Part-2/README.md

 ------------
 <img width="1365" height="864" alt="Image" src="https://github.com/user-attachments/assets/920cb5b7-4ea8-4800-a5bf-9fe79ef5ed0a" />

-Hub and DR output without back door link :
+HUB and DR output without back door link :
 -------------------------------------------------

-Without backdoor link between HUB to DR the Hub routes to DR and DR routs to hub propogatins via PE1 Mpls path and DR roues in hub will be read as inter roues OIA and same in hub the DR routes are leared as OIA
+Without backdoor link between HUB to DR the Hub routes to DR and DR routs to hub propogatins via PE1 Mpls path and DR roues in hub will be read as inter routes OIA and same in hub the DR routes are learned as OIA

-Note : When PE1 to HUB link goes down entire orgation coommunication will go dpwn
+Note : When PE1 to HUB link goes down entire organization  communication will go down

 <img width="1824" height="607" alt="Image" src="https://github.com/user-attachments/assets/edfce21a-5fb6-4645-ad72-0c2d538a6127" />

-Instance-2 : HUb to DR with backdoor link behavior :-
+Instance-2 : HUB to DR with backdoor link behavior :-
 ======================================

-The need for introducing backdoor link is when hub to PE1 fails i want redundency and i want my spoke to communicate with my hub even when my hub to PE1 link goes down
+The need for introducing backdoor link is when hub to PE1 fails i want redundancy and i want my spoke to communicate with my hub even when my hub to PE1 link goes down

 So i implemented to backdoor link and connected my Hub and DR using backdoor link in real time like leased link or point to point link